 Are you teaching types of sentences?
 Look no further than Lucky Little Learners!
-We have the resources you need to teach the four different types of sentences to your first and second grade students.
+We have the resources you need to teach the four different sentence types to your first and second grade students.
 Keep reading for anchor charts, hands-on activities and centers to teach the four types of sentences in new and fun ways!

 What are the 4 types of sentences?